Daredevil season 2

 The second season of the American streaming television series Daredevil, which is based on the Marvel Comics character of the same name, follows Matt Murdock / Daredevil, a blind lawyer-by-day who fights crime at night, crossing paths with the deadly Frank Castle / Punisher along with the return of an old girlfriend—Elektra Natchios.
 It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films and other television series of the franchise.
-The season is produced by Marvel Television in association with ABC Studios, with Doug Petrie and Marco Ramirez serving as showrunners, and series creator Drew Goddard acting as consultant.
+The season is produced by Marvel Television in association with ABC Studios, with Douglas Petrie and Marco Ramirez serving as showrunners, and series creator Drew Goddard acting as consultant.

 Charlie Cox stars as Murdock, while Jon Bernthal and Élodie Yung are introduced as Castle and Natchios, respectively.
 Deborah Ann Woll, Elden Henson, Rosario Dawson, and Vincent D'Onofrio also return from the first season, with Stephen Rider joining them.
 The season was ordered in April 2015 after the successful release of the first, with Petrie and Ramirez replacing the season one showrunner Steven S. DeKnight.
 Production on the season began in July 2015 and continued through December, with the season focusing on the nature of heroism through comparison of Murdock to Castle and Natchios, and showing how the latter two affect Murdock's life.

 The first two episodes of the season premiered in Paris on March 7, 2016, with the full season of 13 episodes released on Netflix on March 18.
-Critics praised the introduction of Castle and Natchios, as well as Bernthal's performance in particular, the season's action, and storylines.
+Critics praised the introduction of Castle and Natchios, as well as Bernthal's performance in particular, the season's action scenes, and storylines.
 However, many missed the presence of Vondie Curtis-Hall's Ben Urich from the first season, and D'Onofrio's Wilson Fisk during the first half of the second season.
 The series was renewed for a third season in July 2016.